-ECTS Credits Hours per week 5 Term Instruction language Summer term en
+ECTS Credits Hours per week 5 Term Instruction language 9 Summer term en

-The assessment of this course consists of a written examination (60 min) (following §4(2), 1 SPO) and of submitting written papers or of writing an additional examination (called "bonus exam", 60 min) (following §4(2), 3 SPO).
-The exam will be offered every second semester (summer term) and may be repeated at every ordinary exam date.
+The assessment of this course consists of a written examination (60 min) (following §4(2), 1 SPO) and of submitting written exercises that recapitulate the content of the course.
+The exercises include theoretical questions as well as practical programming.
+For providing a successful solution to all exercises, a bonus will be granted, improving the grade of a passed exam by one grade-step (0.3 or 0.4, respectively, following §4(2), 3 SPO).
+The course will be offered every second semester (summer term) and exams may be repeated at every ordinary exam date.